seng637-Winter/seng637-a5-Brandonlac/Assignment5-ReportTemplate.md

 #

 # Difficulties encountered, challenges overcome, and lessons learned
 The first difficulity that was incountered was getting SRTAT to open, we faced errors in the data not being in the correct format and then was forced to use the C-SFRAT tool and did.
 As shown in the figure below.
+The cumulative time was calculated by adding the previous time and the time between failure.
 ![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/413c8bf0-1ef6-4e60-99f0-ceb91165b85f)